 - Drunk driving

-A pedestrian accident attorney in Omaha can work quickly to help you gather evidence that the driver was negligent.
-It is vital to begin seeking evidence before it becomes lost or damaged.
-Additionally, you should work quickly to avoid missing the filing deadline.
+A pedestrian accident attorney in Omaha can work quickly to help you gather evidence to help prove the driver was negligent in your situation.
+It is vital to begin collecting evidence before it is lost, changed, or damaged.
+Additionally, it’s crucial to work quickly to avoid missing any filing deadlines.

-It is often assumed that the motorist is the only at-fault party in a pedestrian accident case.
-While this is true in most situations, there are cases when a pedestrian could share some of the fault for the accident.
-For example, if you suddenly step into the path of a moving vehicle outside of a crosswalk, you could share some of the blame for the accident.
+Usually, the motorist is the only at-fault party in a pedestrian accident case.
+While this is true in most situations, there are cases when a pedestrian might share some of the fault for the accident, and therefore, their related injuries.
+For example, if someone suddenly steps into the path of a moving vehicle outside of a crosswalk, or crosses in violation of a crossing signal, they could share some of the blame for the accident.

-In Omaha, an injured person whose degree of fault is less than that of the at-fault party has the right to demand compensation.
-However, a pedestrian whose share of fault is equal to or greater than that of the other party will not be able to obtain restitution.
+In Omaha pedestrian accidents, an injured person who is less than 50 percent at fault for the circumstances has the right to request compensation from the other people involved.
+However, a pedestrian whose share of fault is greater than 50 percent will not be allowed to reuest restitution.
 This legal concept is known as comparative fault.

 How Partial Fault Affects Your Potential Compensation

-Under comparative fault laws, your share of the blame for the accident impacts how much compensation you receive.
-When a judge or jury awards compensation in these cases, they are required to reduce the total amount received by the injured party by his or her degree of fault.
+Under Nebraska’s comparative fault laws, your share of the blame for the accident impacts how much compensation you receive.
+When a judge or jury awards compensation in these cases, they are required to determine the amount of fault each party bears, and reduce the total amount received by the injured party by their degree of fault.

-For example, if you were 25 percent responsible for your injuries, and your damages amounted to 100,000 dollars, you would only receive 75,000 dollars in compensation.
-The rules surrounding comparative fault are complex, but they are only one of many challenging issues that could arise during a pedestrian accident trial.
-The guidance of a seasoned attorney can help you prove you were not at fault for the pedestrian accident so that you can maximize your potential compensation.
+For example, if you were 25 percent responsible for your injuries, and the court awards damages of $100,000, you would only receive $75,000 in compensation.
+The rules surrounding comparative fault are complex, and they are only one of many challenging issues that could arise during a pedestrian accident trial.
+When you partner with a seasoned personal injury attorney, they can help you prove you were not at fault for your pedestrian accident and help you maximize your potential compensation.

-The amount of compensation you receive after a pedestrian accident depends heavily on the severity of your injuries and the extent of your medical expenses.
-Common examples of injuries that may warrant a pedestrian accident case include:
+The amount of compensation you receive after an Omaha pedestrian accident depends heavily on the severity of your injuries and the extent of your losses, including medical expenses.
+Common examples of injuries that can form the basis for a pedestrian accident case include:

 - Severe cuts and scrapes